Tesla 1Q profit falls 55%, but stock jumps as company moves to speed production of cheaper vehicles - KESQ

 Tesla repeated in the letter that it is between two major growth waves, the first one starting with sales of the Models 3 and Y. The company believes the second wave will come from “advances in autonomy and introduction of new products, including those built on our next generation vehicle platform.”

-Shares of Tesla rose over 11% in trading after Tuesday’s closing bell, but they are down more than 40% this year.
+Shares of Tesla rose 8.3% in trading after Tuesday’s closing bell, but they are down more than 40% this year.
 The S&P 500 index is up about 5%.

 Tesla reported that first-quarter revenue was $21.3 billion, down 9% from last year as worldwide sales dropped nearly 9% due to increased competition and slowing demand for electric vehicles.
 Tesla also blamed an arson attack at its German plant and factory downtime as it switched factories to an updated version of the Model 3 sedan.